 Although medication can offer symptomatic relief, we are still to discover a cure for a degenerative disorder like Dementia.
 This is true for Alzheimer's disease as well, a brain disorder that accounts for over 60% of all cases of dementia.

 Moreover, the symptoms of dementia tend to worsen with age.
 Therefore, an elderly person with dementia would require much more care and attention as compared to other people of the same age group.
-Family members of dementia patients usually find it very difficult to provide such level of care, owing to their own busy lives.
+Family members of dementia patients usually find it very difficult to provide such a level of care, owing to their own busy lives.
 That is why, for people who are at the middle or late stages of dementia, moving into residential care homes, such as those in Horsham, West Sussex, might be the best option.

 In addition, these residential facilities ensure that the day is packed with activities, suited to the needs of individual members, including social activities that lower the risk of social isolation and depression.